balderdashy/sails-docs/reference/Models.md

 #### validate

-The validate method checks the attributes that are currently set on the model instance against the validations that you specified in the attributes object of your model.
+The validate method checks the keys/values that are currently set on the model instance against the validations that you specified in the attributes object of your model.
 This is shorthand for Model.validate({ attributes }, cb)
 There will be no parameters in the callback unless there is an error.
 No news is good news.
 ##### Example Usage